mitchvm/tabnav/README.md

 </tbody>
 </table>

-Beyond the 20 core navigation commands, these additional movement and selection commands are provided.
-Unlike the core commands, all of these commands are idempotent - that is, they generate the same Sublime Text selections/cursors regardless of how many times they are invoked, even if the current selections/cursors are already aligned with table cells.
+Beyond the core navigation commands, these additional movement and selection commands are provided.
+Unlike most of the core commands, all of these commands are idempotent - that is, they generate the same Sublime Text selections/cursors regardless of how many times they are invoked, even if the current selections/cursors are already aligned with table cells.
 This might prove useful, for example, if recording a macro.

 | Name                                             |                                  Windows/Linux Key binding |                                 macOS Key binding |
 |:-------------------------------------------------|-----------------------------------------------------------:|--------------------------------------------------:|